bUKaneer/white-label.templates.ServiceMeta/README.md

-# white-label.templates.ServiceMeta

-The Meta Service Template Project
+# Service Meta Template

+This template should act as a jumping off point for the implementation of your (micro)service.

+You should really fork/copy this project and make your own version tweaked to you requirements but this is a good general start.

+## Instructions

 Run the dotnet new command to create a new solution based on this temmplate.

 `dotnet new whitelabel-service -o WhiteLabel.Sample.Ping`

-If you want the service to take part in and Aspire solution first, change folder into your new solution.
+If you want the service to take part in an Aspire solution change folder into your new Service solution folder.

 `cd WhiteLabel.Sample.Ping`